Code-Institute-Submissions/milestone-2-budgetcalc/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+All sources used have been documented in the code through the use of comments, starting with an explination of what has been done and then denoting the source with a SRC= tag

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from stockphotosecrets.com and we're purchased for use in this project.

 ### Acknowledgements

-- I received inspiration for this project from X
+I would like to thank:
+- my mentor Jonathan for his patentience, knowledge, experience and support.
+- Kevin and Michael, mentors at Code Institute, who took the time to check my workspace, my project and lead me towards the answers I was looking for without giving me the answers.
+- My wife, Alba, for het patience and taking care of our newborn baby, Zoë, while finishing up this project.
+- Code Institute Student Care for checking in with me, keeping me motivated, and being understanding about the fact that becoming a new father meant that my priorities were split between my studies, work and childcare duties.